NightShade256/Cobalt/README.md

 ## Build Instructions

-Cobalt requires the `RGBDS` toolchain and `GNU Make` to be present.
+The `RGBDS` toolchain and `GNU Make` is required to build Cobalt from source.

 ```bash
 make all